lilyjma/durable-functions-quickstart-dotnet-azd/README.md

 1. From your HTTP test tool in a new terminal (or from your browser), call the HTTP trigger endpoint: <http://localhost:7071/api/ConcurrentFetchOrchestration_HttpStart> to start a new orchestration instance.

 ## Source Code
-Fanning out is easy to do even with regular functions, simply send multiple messages to a queue.
+Fanning out is easy to do with regular functions, simply send multiple messages to a queue.
 However, fanning in is more challenging, because you need to track when all the functions are completed and store the outputs.

 Durable Functions makes implementing fan-out/fan-in easy for you.
 This sample uses a simple scenario of fetching article titles in parallel to demonstrate how you can implement the pattern with Durable Functions.
 In `ConcurrentFetchOrchestration`, the title fetching activities are tracked using a dynamic task list.
-The line `await Task.WhenAll(parallelTasks);` waits for all the called activities to complete, after which the outputs are aggregated.
-In this simple scenario, the aggregated results are simply returned as a formatted string, but you could apply more business logic as needed, such as uploading the result to storage or sending it downstream by calling another activity function.
+The line `await Task.WhenAll(parallelTasks);` waits for all the called activities, which are run concurrently, to complete.
+When done, all outputs are aggregated as a formatted string.
+More sophisticated aggregation logic is probably required in real-world scenarios, such as uploading the result to storage or sending it downstream, which you can do by calling another activity function.

 ```csharp
 [Function(nameof(ConcurrentFetchOrchestration))]